oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    Some suggestions for debugging problems with Model in Image after your Domain YAML file is deployed are found in the section on [debugging](/weblogic-kubernetes-operator/userguide/managing-domains/model-in-image/debugging/).

-#### Clean Up Resources
+#### Clean up resources

 The output from the `create-domain-on-aks.sh` script includes a statement about the Azure resources created by the script.
-To delete the cluster and free all related resources, simply delete the resource groups.
-The output will list the resource groups, such as.
+To delete the cluster and free all the related resources, simply delete the resource groups.
+The output will list the resource groups, such as:

 ```bash
 The following Azure Resouces have been created: